Esri/solutions-components/README.md

 The repository is set up to use [Volta](https://docs.volta.sh/guide/getting-started) for standardizing the versions of NodeJS and npm.
 Please install and use this app to get the supported versions.

+The repository uses [StencilJS](https://stenciljs.com/) to manage web component development; the project is a `web_component` project type.

 Set up:

 ```bash